What is Creative Commons?

 Is there an alternative?

-If you want to get the fruits of your creativity 'out there' and gain exposure as an artist, but you're not sure exactly what you want to do with your works in the future (eg. whether or not you're serious about deriving an income from them), you could perhaps set up your own website and upload your works (streamed or in a low-resolution format).
-Prospective licensees can then contact you directly for a simple copyright licence which you can negotiate on a one-on-one basis to ensure that each licence is compatible with your requirements.
+If you want to get the fruits of your creativity ‘out there’ and gain exposure as an artist, but you’re not sure exactly what you want to do with your works in the future (e.g. whether or not you’re serious about deriving an income from them), you could perhaps set up your own website and upload your works (streamed or in a low-resolution format).
+Prospective licensees can then contact you directly for a simple copyright licence, which you can negotiate on a one-on-one basis to ensure that each licence is compatible with your requirements.
 Importantly also, you can start to develop a working relationship with your licensees which could blossom into a creative partnership.

 By its nature, the CC licensing system sits somewhat uncomfortably with the copyright framework which is built on the foundation that the creator's monopoly rights are paramount.
 It is hard to say whether this tension would ever completely dissipate, even with the continual refinement of the CC licences.
 It needs to be recognised that the CC licensing system is an alternative to conventional copyright licences, not a replacement (and nor does it purport to be).
 It is certainly a viable and effective system if you, as a creator, are interested in distributing your work for educational and other non-commercial purposes, or simply satisfied in knowing that your work is being enjoyed or used in some shape or form.